Staging and selling on the Upper West Side

 We had sold several apartments in the building, so we had a good gut feeling for pricing.
 We recommended and selected the maximum asking price we felt the market could bear without sacrificing web impressions and foot traffic, and drew viral interest to the property through web syndication, advertising and wide co-broker outreach.

 Both open houses and private showing schedules were busy.
 Through our co-brokerage network, we introduced the property to a lovely family of three who had their eye on the building for over a year.
 Their agent presented a strong, all-cash transaction for the apartment.
-Jamal and Lauren secured a purchase price-per-foot that matched the highest ever obtained in their building (a similar two-bedroom we had also listed and sold 18 months earlier).
+Jamal and Sophia secured a purchase price-per-foot that matched the highest ever obtained in their building (a similar two-bedroom we had also listed and sold 18 months earlier).
 Their transaction progressed smoothly, with board approval and closing following within ninety days.

-Their sale secured, Jamal and Lauren were able to sign a lease on a wonderful pre-war loft in Chelsea.
+Their sale secured, Jamal and Sophia were able to sign a lease on a wonderful pre-war loft in Chelsea.
 Upon closing, they passed their first co-op onto the new owners, who moved in excited to raise their young son in the home for years to come.